rgknp/AIDayLabs/lab02.x-building_bots/2_Azure_Search.md

 ```

-In RootDialog.cs, you will also need to add `using PictureBot.Dialogs;` to the top of the file, and you will need to remove the comments (the `\\` at the beginning) from the line: `PromptDialog.Text(context, ResumeAfterSearchTopicClarification, "What kind of picture do you want to search for?");` within the `ResumeAfterChoice` method.
+In RootDialog.cs, you will also need to remove the comments (the `\\` at the beginning) from the line: `PromptDialog.Text(context, ResumeAfterSearchTopicClarification, "What kind of picture do you want to search for?");` within the `ResumeAfterChoice` method.

 Press F5 to run your bot again.
 In the Bot Emulator, try searching for something like "dogs" or "water".
 Ensure that you are seeing results when tags from your pictures are requested.